 The Family Preservation Alliance High School – Gobero promotes access to education for hundreds of economically disadvantaged children each year.
-Those who are unable to afford the high fees associated with attending a secondary institution, which are substantially higher than primary level schools.
+Because we charge no fees, those who are unable to afford the high fees associated with attending a secondary institution, which are substantially higher than primary level schools, can gain a quality secondary education.
 It is not unusual for poor families to pay expenses for books, lab fees, exams, mandated class tours, cleaning products, food and even toilet paper.
-For far too many FPA families the choice between meeting the needs of the family overall, versus paying mandated school fees is a painful reality.
+For far too many FPA families the choice is between meeting the basic needs of the family or paying mandated school fees.
+There is no good choice, just a painful reality.
 A reality which only serves to reinforce the cycle of poverty within rural Uganda.
 FPA is dedicated to lessening that burden on families and recognizes the importance of education and community support as a means of family preservation and protection.
 Read more about investing in girls’ education

 With patience, planning, perseverance, and an unwavering commitment from our donors, FPA completed the last phase of construction on its Senior IV classroom block and clinic in 2019.
 This project, in its entirety spanned the better part of the past decade.
 Undertaking a job of this scope and size in an area that has no electricity or running water and was not easily accessed by road, had its share of challenges.
 It was not uncommon to see young men on bicycles delivering jerry cans of water to the property so that builders could mix the mortar by hand.
 The completion of this school, is evidence of the strength of the human spirit!